The behavioral analytics guide

-Conducting behavioral analysis is more complicated than simply running reports in the analytics tool.
-“Analyzing generic data doesn’t magically produce answers to unidentified problems,” wrote Drew Hendricks, a technology writer for Inc. Teams must first identify what they want to achieve and write down the paths they expect users to take.
-Only with preset expectations can teams identify whether users are deviating from the ideal path and redirect them.
+Conducting behavioral analysis is more complicated than simply running reports in an analytics tool.
+Teams must first identify what they want to achieve and write down the paths they expect users to take.
+Only with preset expectations can teams identify whether users are deviating from the ideal path, and then redirect them.

-The tech-driven insurance provider Lemonade, for instance, adjusted its user paths to increase revenue.
-The team knew their goal was to convert more website and app visitors into paying customers and with Mixpanel analytics, they noticed a “staggering drop-off” in user flow right before the point of purchase.
+The tech-driven insurance provider Lemonade adjusted its user paths to increase revenue.
+The goal was to convert more website and app visitors into paying customers.
+With Mixpanel analytics, they noticed a “staggering drop-off” in user flow right before the point of purchase.
 By analyzing the page where the drop-off occurred, the team realized it was due to a technical error and a weak call-to-action (CTA).
 They fixed the bug and reworded the CTA, which led to a 50 percent increase in the number of users who purchased additional coverage.

 1. Select goals, KPIs, and metrics

-Based on the service or app’s design, what are the most common paths for users to reach their goals?
-If the product has already been launched, teams can use actual user data to answer this question.
-If the product is pre-launch, the team can use the design team’s wireframes of the suspected or intended flow.
+To determine your critical paths, ask, “What are the most common paths for users to reach their goals based on this service or app’s design?”
+If the product has already been launched, you can use actual user data to answer this question.
+If the product is pre-launch, use wireframes of the suspected or intended flow.

 3. Create a tracking plan

-Based on the user flow, teams can decide which events they’ll need to track within the product.
-It can seem appealing to track everything but this is a mistake—too much data can clutter the analytics and make useful information more difficult to find.
-Track events and users based on whether the data is actually useful.
+Based on the user flow, decide which events you need to track.
+Tracking everything is a mistake—too much data clutters the analytics and makes useful information harder to find.

-Some events contain, within them, multiple properties.
-The event for playing a song within a music app, for instance, could contain properties for the song title, genre, and artist.
+Some events contain multiple properties.
+For example, the event for playing a song within a music app could contain properties for the song title, genre, and artist.

 Involve all teams—analytics, product, marketing, and engineering—in drafting the tracking plan.
-Members of each will need to understand how the users and events are named and organized if they’re going to run reports and understand the results.
+They’ll all need to understand how the users and events are named and organized if they’re going to run reports and understand the results.

 5. Implement analytics and begin event tracking

-Once the tracking plan is complete, companies can deploy behavioral data analytics software and use its SDK or API to integrate it with their products.
-That’s when they assign a unique identifier for users and set up user and event properties as outlined in the tracking plan.
+Once the tracking plan is complete, you can deploy behavioral data analytics software and use its SDK or API to integrate it with your products.
+Assign a unique identifier for users and set up user and event properties as outlined in the tracking plan.

-It’s not uncommon for teams to discover additional events they want to track during implementation.
-This isn’t an issue as long as they update both the tracking plan and the analytics service.
+Sometimes you’ll discover additional events you want to track during implementation.
+This isn’t an issue as long as you update both the tracking plan and the analytics service.

-Before the tracking system goes live, teams should use test devices to verify the event and user tracking is firing properly.
-Once working, teams are ready to begin analyzing their users.
+Before the tracking system goes live, use test devices to verify that the event and user tracking is firing properly.
+Mixpanel’s schemas API and data audit features can help streamline this process.

-Most teams study their users with segmentation, which allows them to separate users based on characteristics and behaviors.
-An e-commerce app, for example, can create a segment for recent users who added items to a shopping cart but then abandoned.
-Or, they could filter for power shoppers who access the app multiple times a day.
+Most teams use segmentation: joining users characteristics and behaviors.
+An e-commerce app, for example, could create a segment for recent users who abandoned items in a shopping cart, or filter for power shoppers who access the app multiple times a week.

-Media and entertainment company STARZ PLAY, for instance, segmented users that signed up through its free trial offer and found that some users were gaming the system for multiple trials.
+STARZ PLAY segmented users that signed up through its free trial offer and found that some users were gaming the system for multiple trials.
 By creating alerts for the negative behavior, the product team closed the loophole and saved 8x on its marketing spend.

-Teams can track users’ progress toward outcomes such as purchases or signups with funnel reports.
-Funnels display a series of stages in a user journey, as well as how many users are progressing from one stage to the next.
-A fitness app could use funnels to see how many users progress from download to signup and purchase.
+To track users’ progress toward outcomes such as purchases or signups, many teams use funnel reports.
+Funnels display a series of stages in a user journey, as well as how many users progress from one stage to the next—for example, from download to signup and purchase.
 If one stage has a low conversion rate, it’s a signal that that stage needs attention.

-Funnel data allows teams to A/B test different buttons, messages, and images, to see if small changes improve conversions.
-The peer-to-peer shopping app Grabr, for instance, noticed conversions for referred users was low.
-The team tested new variants of the landing page and increased referral conversions 2x.
-The data can also be used to personalize parts of an app or website, say, to greet returning users, or present prospects with content relevant to their industry.
+Funnel data lets teams A/B test different buttons, messages, and images, to see if small changes improve conversions.
+Funnel data can also be used to personalize parts of an app or website, say, to greet returning users, or present prospects with content relevant to their industry.

 How to choose the right behavioral analytics provider

-The best behavioral data analytics solutions are compatible with many systems, offer quick results, and are versatile.
-They allow teams to integrate their full range of digital products, from desktop and mobile applications to internal services like CRM, social media platforms, and customer support system.
+The best behavioral data analytics solutions are versatile and compatible with many systems, and offer quick results.
+They let teams integrate their full range of digital products, from desktop and mobile applications to internal services.
 They have friendly, intuitive interfaces that allow teams to quickly find answers, and they provide a breadth of functionality, including some that teams don’t yet need, but may in the future.

 Swapping out a behavioral analysis platform can be a costly and time-consuming endeavor.
-Teams can save themselves time and money by evaluating vendors with great caution and investing in a platform that offers them room to grow into.
+Teams can save themselves time and money by doing their research and investing in a platform that offers them room to grow into.

 Look for user behavior analytics tools with:

-- The ability to automatically capture user and event data points
+- Ability to automatically capture user and event data points

-- The ability to access access data in real-time and query it in a variety of ways
+- Ability to access data in real-time and query it in a variety of ways

 - Pre-built reports such as funnels, cohorts, and retention